5 Proven Hardwood Flooring Thickness Chart & Categories

 Installing the Wrong Thickness Can Cost You More

 If you’re considering installing a hardwood floor in your home, and want to do-it-yourself, you’ll need to make a lot of decisions.
-You must choose between hardwood and engineered flooring, the color, the wood, the installation method, and the thickness of the material.
-Will you install the flooring below, at or above “grade”?
+You must choose between hardwood, engineered or laminate flooring, the color, the wood, the installation method, and the thickness of the material.
+Will you install the flooring below grade, at grade, or above “grade”?
 We’ll explain what this means in a moment.

 We’ll look at the two types of flooring, what’s appropriate for the kind of installation you want, and their pros and cons.
 Where a hardwood floor's thickness matters is whether you plan on flipping the home or one you’ll pass down to your great-grandchildren.